sjjohansen/introduction-to-fp-in-scala/README.md

     git clone https://github.com/markhibberd/introduction-to-fp-in-scala.git
     cd introduction-to-fp-in-scala
     ./sbt "test:compile"
+    # For windows users just use your installed `sbt` directly without the `./`

+For either platform this may take a few minutes.
+It will:

+ 1. Download the sbt build tool.
+ 2. Download the required versions of scala.
+ 3. Compile the main and test source code.

+You should see no errors and an exit code of 0.

+## Running the tests

+If you want to run all the tests once then you can simple run

+    ./sbt test

+However this can be tedious, and requires waiting for SBT to start and for _all_ the tests to run (which might get noisy if they fail).
-Testing specific tests in a loop, which is good when working on a particular exercise:
+It is recommend to start the SBT console and run specific tests in a loop, which is handy when working on a particular exercise:

     # Start the SBT terminal once, and then subsequent commands are run within that program
     # Be careful not to type Ctrl^C as this kills the entire session